patrick-holden/JobSearch-RESTapi/README.md

 Welcome to our RESTful API where you can find job listings.

-Authors: Grace Sessions, Patrick Holden, Daniel Porter
+Authors: Grace Sessions, <a href="https://github.com/patrick-holden/" target=_blank>Patrick Holden</a>, Daniel Porter

 ## API Documentation